 Remember that if you are a crew member that is also expected to provide your kit (such as camera, electrical, audio or grip), you should charge extra for the rental.
 For standard equipment rental rates comparison, you should visit several rental house websites.

 If you are working in cities outside of New York or Los Angeles, you may want to research local film community websites or state film commissions for resources and comparative rates.
-For example, if you were seeking work in Atlanta, the Georgia Film Office is a wealth of information.
+For example, if you were seeking work in Atlanta, the Georgia Film Office has a wealth of information.

 It is also valuable to know if you are living and working in a right-to-work state.
 A right-to-work state is a state that does not require union membership as a condition of employment.
 In other states, a person applying for a job where the employees are unionized could be required to join the union as a requirement of being hired.
 There are 28 states with right-to-work laws: Arizona, Alabama, Arkansas, Florida, Idaho, Georgia, Indiana, Kansas, Iowa, Kentucky, Michigan, Louisiana, Mississippi, Nebraska, Missouri, Nevada, North Dakota, North Carolina, Oklahoma, South Dakota, South Carolina, Tennessee, Utah, Virginia, Texas, Wisconsin, and Wyoming.
 West Virginia legislation is pending.